-Mary-Louise Parker On Stage - Theater Credits, Bio and Tickets
+Mary-Louise Parker On Stage - Theatre Credits, Bio and Tickets

 Parker attended Marcos de Niza High School in Tempe, Arizona, and studied drama at the University of North Carolina School of the Arts, graduating in 1986.
-After moving to New York in the late 1980s, her first notable stage role came courtesy of Manhattan Theatre Club, appearing in the 1989 production of The Art of Success at New York City Center.
+After moving to New York in the late 1980s, her first notable stage role came courtesy of Manhattan Theatre Club, where she appeared in the 1989 production of The Art of Success at New York City Center.
 The following year she landed the role of Rita in Craig Lucas' Prelude to a Kiss, which transferred to Broadway in April 1990 and marked her Broadway debut.
 She received both the Theatre World Award and Clarence Derwent Award for her performance, alongside her first Tony and Drama Desk Award nominations.
-She would continue to appear regularly off-Broadway in the 1990s in shows such as Babylon Gardens (1991), Four Dogs and a Bone (1993), How I Learned to Drive (1997), winning her first Obie and Lucille Lortel Awards and Communicating Doors (1998), and also starred as Cherie in the 1996 Broadway revival of Bus Stop at the Circle in the Square Theatre.
+She would continue to appear regularly off Broadway in the 1990s in shows such as Babylon Gardens (1991), Four Dogs and a Bone (1993), and How I Learned to Drive (1997), winning her first Obie and Lucille Lortel Awards.
+She also appeared in Communicating Doors (1998) and starred as Cherie in the 1996 Broadway revival of Bus Stop at the Circle in the Square Theatre.